vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/alter-tag-edge-syntax.md

 `ALTER` statement changes the structure of a tag or edge.
 For example, you can add or delete properties, change the data type of an existing property.
 You can also set a property as TTL (Time-To-Live), or change the TTL duration.

-Multiple `ADD`, `DROP`, `CHANGE` clauses are permitted in a single `ALTER` statements, separated by commas.
+Multiple `ADD`, `DROP`, `CHANGE` clauses are permitted in a single `ALTER` statement, separated by commas.
 But do NOT add, drop, change the same property in one statement.
 If you have to do so, make each operation as a clause of the `ALTER` statement.

 ```ngql
 ALTER TAG t1 ADD (id int, name string)